What are Conservation Management Plans?

-Conservation Management Plans (CMPs) have proved to be valuable tools for developing informed management strategies for historic designed landscapes.
+Conservation Management Plans are valuable tools for developing informed management strategies for historic designed landscapes.

 Scope of the project